-- (5) Public meetings.
-During any comment period announced by a public notice issued under this chapter, if ten or more persons request a public meeting on the subject of the public notice, the department shall hold a public meeting for the purpose of receiving comments. - (6)(4) Additional methods.
-In addition to "public notice" required by chapter 70.105D RCW, or this chapter, the department may use any of the following methods tTo provide information to the public, Ecology may use or require any of the following methods in addition to those specifically required under this chapter: - (a) Press releases; - (b) Fact sheets; - (c) Public meetings and transcription of such meetings; - (d) Publications; - (e) Personal contact by departmentEcology employees; - (f) Posting signs at the facilitysite; - (g) Notice in the Contaminated Site Register; - (h) Notice through the internet;

-- (i) Any other methods as determined by the department Ecology. - (5) Site-specific information on website.
-For sites on the contaminated sites list and the no further action sites list, Ecology will make at least the following site-specific information publicly available on Ecology's website: - (a) The site's current listing and remedial action status identified under WAC 173-340-330; - (b) The site's current hazard rankings identified under WAC 173-340-320; - (c) Any initial investigation report prepared under WAC 173-340-310; - (d) For Ecology-conducted or Ecology-supervised remedial actions: - (i) Any proposed action requiring public notice under this chapter; - (ii) Any final cleanup action plan issued under WAC 173-340-380; and - (iii) Any Ecology determination that the selected cleanup action cannot achieve established cleanup standards or, where applicable, remediation levels; - (e) For independent remedial actions: - (i) Any independent remedial investigation, interim action, or cleanup action report required under WAC 173-340-515(4) and received by Ecology; and - (ii) The results of any Ecology review of an independent remedial action, including any written opinion issued by Ecology under WAC 173-340-515(5); - (f) Whether institutional controls are currently required, and any document implementing, amending, or removing an institutional control under WAC 173-340-440; - (g) Whether periodic reviews are currently required, and any periodic review report prepared under WAC 173-340-420; and - (h) Any other information Ecology considers appropriate for inclusion. - (6) Site-specific electronic alerts.
-For sites on the contaminated sites list and the no further action sites list, Ecology will provide a person, if requested, a site-specific electronic alert when the site information specified in subsection (5) of this subsection is added or changed on Ecology's website.
-Ecology will establish the means for providing such electronic alerts. - (7) Site Register.
-The department shall regularly publish, make available electronically, and maintain a publication called the Site Register, which provides notice of the following: - (a) Determinations of no further action under WAC 173-340-320; - (b) Results of site hazard rankings; - (c) Availability of annual and biennial reports; - (d) Issuance of enforcement orders, agreed orders, or proposed consent decrees;
+- (g) Interest in expediting remedial action at the site; and - (h) Any other factors as determined by Ecology. - (4) Additional methods.
+To provide information to the public, Ecology may use or require any of the following methods in addition to those specifically required under this chapter: - (a) Press releases; - (b) Fact sheets; - (c) Public meetings and transcription of such meetings; - (d) Publications; - (e) Personal contact by Ecology employees; - (f) Posting signs at the site; - (g) Notice in the Contaminated Site Register; - (h) Notice through the internet; - (i) Any other methods as determined by Ecology. - (5) Site-specific information on website.
+For sites on the contaminated sites list and the no further action sites list, Ecology will make at least the following site-specific information publicly available on Ecology's website: - (a) The site's current listing and remedial action status identified under WAC 173-340-330; - (b) The site's current hazard rankings identified under WAC 173-340-320; - (c) Any initial investigation report prepared under WAC 173-340-310; - (d) For Ecology-conducted or Ecology-supervised remedial actions: - (i) Any proposed action requiring public notice under this chapter; - (ii) Any final cleanup action plan issued under WAC 173-340-380; and - (iii) Any Ecology determination that the selected cleanup action cannot achieve established cleanup standards or, where applicable, remediation levels; - (e) For independent remedial actions: - (i) Any independent remedial investigation, interim action, or cleanup action report required under WAC 173-340-515(4) and received by Ecology; and - (ii) The results of any Ecology review of an independent remedial action, including any written opinion issued by Ecology under WAC 173-340-515(5); - (f) Whether institutional controls are currently required, and any document implementing, amending, or removing an institutional control under WAC 173-340-440;